-The schools of the union do not discriminate on the basis of HIV infection or association with another person with HIV infection.
+The schools of the union do not discriminate based on HIV infection or association with another person with HIV infection.
 In accordance with the Americans with Disabilities Act of 1990, an employee with an infectious, blood borne disease is welcome to continue working as long as able to perform the essential function of the position, with reasonable accommodation.